KansasCityWomeninTechnology/MentorPlaybook/03-tips.md

 ## Do not
 * Assume that because someone isn't asking for help, they don't have any questions
+    {% hint style='info' %}
- * Instead, check in with attendees and ask them how they're doing or if they need help
- * You can also sit next to someone and ask them what they're working on
+Instead, check in with attendees and ask them how they're doing or if they need help.
+You can also sit next to someone and ask them what they're working on
+    {% endhint %}
 * Touch keyboards (generally) or answer questions before they're asked
  * There's nothing more frustrating than someone not allowing you the chance to try
  * Ask politely first if there's an exception to this rule